 Retail sales taxes are levied on the final purchaser or user and are collected by the retailer.
-Eight provinces now levy this type of tax at rates varying from 3 p.c. to 5 p.c.
+Eight provinces now levy this type of tax at rates varying from 3 p.c. to 6 p.c.
 These provinces are Newfoundland, Prince Edward Island, Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan and British Columbia.
-In the Province of Quebec, the general rate is 4 p.c. but the province allows its municipalities to levy an additional 2 p.c. for municipal purposes.